Interview with Ed Fusco

 In reading your band history you began playing

-out of town dates not long after 1986 began.
+out of town dates not long before 1986 began.
 It seems to be more prudent to

 have continued playing close to home in order to build a local following.
 Tell